-- Vice President of Swissmem, Zürich

-- Winterthur Instruments AG, Winterthur,

-Chairman of the Board of Directors

-- Optotune AG, Dietikon, Member of the Board of Directors,

-- Switzerland Global Enterprise, Zürich, Member of the Advisory Board

-- Fischer Connectors SA, Saint-Prex,

-Member of the Board of Directors

-- Sonceboz SA, Sonceboz, Member of the Board of Directors

-- Sensirion AG, Stäfa, Member of the Board of Directors, elected on 14.5.2019
+- Vice President of Swissmem, Zürich - Economie Suisse, Member of the Bord, Zürich - Optotune AG, Dietikon, Member of the Board of Directors, - Switzerland Global Enterprise, Zürich, Member of the Advisory Board - Member of the Advisory BoardFischer Connectors SA, Saint-Prex, - Member of the Board of Directors - Sonceboz SA, Sonceboz, Member of the Board of Directors - Sensirion AG, Stäfa, Member of the Board of Directors - Nextlens AG, Dietikon, Member of the Board of Directors

 - M. Sc.
-Microtechnics EPFL.
-Lausanne.
-Switzerland - MBA IMD, Lausanne, Switzerland
+Microtechnics EPFL, Lausanne, Switzerland - MBA IMD, Lausanne, Switzerland